Geothermal Ground Loop Frequently Asked Questions

 How does a ground loop work?

-In winter, the water running through the ground loop absorbs heat from the earth and carries it into the heat pump, which uses a vapor compression refrigeration cycle to concentrate the heat so it can be used to warm up the air inside the home.
+In winter, water in the ground loop absorbs heat from the earth and delivers it to the heat pump, which concentrates it to warm your home.
+In summer, the system reverses, moving heat from your home into the ground to keep it cool.

 Types of Ground Loop Systems